Ledger Hardware Wallets New Zealand

 • Supports: over 5500 different coins and tokens (including NFT management).

-• Connectivity: Connects to your device via USB-C cable as well as via Bluetooth to the Ledger Live app.
+• Connectivity: Connects to your device via USB-C cable as well as via Bluetooth.

 • Storage: up to 100 apps at a time.